 Performing diagnostics of several N46/N55 series engines (with Bosch management units), the problem, which perfectly fits in the theme of this entry, became clear.

-What to do, when the good idea fails?
+What to do, when a good idea fails?

 Try to fix it, solve it?
 Yes of course.
-How does Siemens (the BMW AG partner) succeeded with solving the Rough run problem for MSD80?
+How does Siemens (the BMW AG partner) succeed with solving the Rough run problem for MSD80?
 Very poor.
 Read more…

-Never ending story about N52/N53/N54 and family of 4 cylinder N series petrol engines and troubles with even running..
-I believe, each owner of car with any engine mentioned has seen names mentioned above in error message descriptions!
+A never-ending story about N52/N53/N54 and family of 4 cylinder N series petrol engines and troubles with even running… I believe, each owner of a car with any engine mentioned has seen names mentioned above in error message descriptions!
 There is a legend, that the engine of this series running smooth – it’s mission impossible.
 Read more…

-As mentioned in previous posts, the MSD80 is much more complicated engine control unit than one before (also MSV70/MSV80), and it makes sense, that such complicated unit has it’s flaws (more about it – read here), and also software updates are required.
+As mentioned in previous posts, the MSD80 is a much more complicated engine control unit than one before (also MSV70/MSV80), and it makes sense, that such complicated unit has its flaws (more about it – read here), and also software updates are required.

 MSD80 is a very complicated engine management system.
 Times, when the engine management system was performing specific, easy to understand algorithms, are gone for good.
-The engine control units of present moment are specialized, high performance computers, which performs several tenths of tasks at the same time.
+The engine control units of the present moment are specialized, high-performance computers, which perform several tenths of tasks at the same time.
 Read more…

-Already for a longer while I had an idea to upgrade the software for my N53B30 U0.
+Already for a long while I had an idea to upgrade the software for my N53B30 U0.
 I was discouraged by thought, that the engine already has chip-tuning performed (for this current version, the benefit could be quite impressive: around + 50 hp, around + 40 Nm – it’s worth it, because the result is almost identical at the most powerful version of engine).
 Read more…

 BMW engine diagnostics cases: